rahulhalderAERO/nusSU2_Aeroelasticity-Code-Base/README.md

-# Implementation of the Modal Analysis platform for the Aeroelastic Computation
+# Implementation of the Modal Analysis Platform for the Aeroelastic Computation

 ## •	Major Requirements for the Modal Analysis Platform in Aeroelastic Computation